ava-labs/subnet-evm/README.md

 _This address (`0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC`) is a prefunded address on the local network, see [here](https://docs.avax.network/quickstart/fund-a-local-test-network) for more info.
 The private key for this address is
 `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027`._

+With this command, `avalanchego`, `avalanche-network-runner` and GoLang packages will be downloaded and installed on a `/tmp` directory.

 Once the the network is started up, the following info will be printed to the
 console: